Allen Texas

 Allen is served directly by several major roadways and freeways.
 Allen is bisected by U.S. Highway 75 and bordered to the west by Texas State Highway 121.
 Some of the major roadways in Allen are: Stacy Road, Exchange Parkway, McDermott Drive, Main Street, Alma Drive, Greenville Avenue, Ridgeview Drive, Allen Heights Drive, Angel Parkway, and Bethany Drive.
 Currently, with the large increase in its population and its ongoing retail and business development, traffic has become congested.

-Currently, the Dallas Area Rapid Transit (DART) train system in the Dallas/Fort Worth metroplex does not extend into the City of Allen, though there has been ongoing discussion of possible expansion into Allen.
+As of 2023, Allen is not served by any public transit agencies.
+The Dallas Area Rapid Transit (DART) public transit system does not extend north into Allen.
 Active Red Line service is unable to expand further north because Allen is currently unable to levy the 1% sales tax required for DART membership.
 Allen levies sales tax at the maximum rate of 8.25% set by Texas law.
 Redirecting 1% sales tax for DART membership would require scrapping funding for the Allen Economic Development Corporation and the Allen Community Development Corporation.
+The Texoma Area Paratransit System (TAPS) transit service provided bus routes for a short period from 2013 until Collin County bus service was suspended in 2015.

 Advertisement